Saturday, January 25, 2025

 Window at Saint-Etienne du Mont, 19th century / zoom (please click and scroll down).

-Banquet of the Crossbowmen's Guild in Celebration of the Treaty of Munster by Bartholomeus van der Helst, 1648 / zoom
+Banquet of the Crossbowmen's Guild by Bartholomeus van der Helst, 1648 / zoom

-• Saints: Interwoven into daily life.
-Days of the year ("Saint Valentine's Day") and streets are named after them.
+• Saints were part of daily life.
+Days of the year ("Saint Valentine's Day") and innumerable streets were named after them.
+As were people, whose day was more important than their birthday.

 * * *